akrish44/Blackjack/Questions.md

 7. What is the purpose of the keyword this?
 What about super?

     The keyword "this" implies that you are referencing the current object instance.
 This is beneficial in a class where      you are dealing with multiple objects.
-The keyword "super" function calls the default constructor of a class, meaning     that it does not require parameters all the time.
+The "super" function calls the default constructor of a class, meaning that it does not require parameters all the time.

 8. What are the two properties of all objects?